 Dancers Use Both Legs – Gymnasts Tend to Favor One Side

-Dancers and gymnasts can do many of the same stunts and tricks, but are trained differently.
+Dancers and gymnasts can do many of the same stunts and tricks but are trained differently.
 Gymnasts for one usually have a strong side.
 For instance, they lead with their left leg during leaps or hurdles.
-Dancers on the other hand are trained to use both legs, which can make some dance routines difficult for gymnast.
+Dancers, on the other hand, are trained to use both legs, which can make some dance routines difficult for gymnast.
 For instance, if a gymnast is in a group routine, but usually leads with her left leg, it may be difficult for her to turn to the right in a dance routine.

-Many Different Styles in Dance
+Many Different Styles of Dance

 One of the reasons so many people like dance is because there are so many different styles to choose from.
 For instance, ballet is perfect for those that want a structured, controlled form of dance, and lyrical or contemporary dance focuses on emotion.